GovTechSG/ship-hats-portal/manage-tools.md

 ## Remove project tools

 As a Subscription Admin or a Project Admin, you can **remove a tool or an app** when it is not required.
+You **[must take backup](#to-take-backup-of-a-project-tool)** before removing a project tool.

 You can remove the following tools:

 - GitLab
 - Confluence